ronanchilvers/utility/README.md

 Pluralise a string.
 Provide a singular word and count and `plural()` will pluralise it if appropriate.
 If its an odd word that doesn't pluralise easily, you can supply the plural you want to use as a third argument.

+### `Str::singular($string, $count = 1, $singular = false)`

+Singularise a plural string.
+Provide a plural word and an optional count and `singular()` will do its best to singularise it for you.
+If it gets it wrong you can pass an explicit singular as a third argument.

 ### `Str::pascal($string,  $allowed = [])`

 Convert a string to PascalCase.
 This method will by default remove any characters except a-z and 0-9.
 If you have additional characters you'd like to retain pass them as an array of strings in the `$allowed` argument.